AYupko/weather-app/README.md

 - **GET `/weather?city=CityName`** – Fetch current weather for a specific city

 All routes perform request validation via Zod schemas.

+### ✅ Optional: Enable Email Confirmation

+The project includes optional support for email confirmation using [Resend](https://resend.com/).
+To enable it:

+1. Create a free account and API key
+2. Add `RESEND_API_KEY=your_key` to your `.env` file

+If not provided, the confirmation email will be skipped.
+To confirm the subscription manually, use a direct API call to the confirmation endpoint

 ## 🚧 Future Improvements (Out of Scope)